Appendix I - Part 1

 - Mary Weeks.
 Born 21 January 1860 at Thornbury (Reg Gen March Qtr 1860 Thornbury 6a 176).

-In 1901 and 1911, Joseph and Mary's daughter Augusta Weeks, aged 53 years old was boarding with Elizabeth Hodges and her family in Castle Street, Thornbury.
+In 1901 and 1911, Joseph and Mary's daughter "Augusta" Weeks was boarding with Elizabeth Hodges and her family in Castle Street, Thornbury.
 On both occasions she is described as "living off her own means".
 Louisa Augusta Weeks of Castle Street, Thornbury died on 6 May 1931.
 Probate was granted to John Hodges, carpenter.
 Her effects were valued at £94 16s 9d.

 Joseph and Anna's daughter, Mary Weeks married William Matthews Rugman in 1891 (Reg Gen June 1891 Thornbury 6a 372).
 In 1901 the family were living at Upper Mailwood Farm, Thornbury where William was farming.
 In 1911 William and Mary were living at Winterbourne Court, Nr Bristol.
-Staying with them is 20 year old Clarence Victor Ponting, son of Thomas Ponting and Mary's sister, Alice Weeks.
-Mary Rugman (wife of William Matthews Rugman) of Nibley Farm, Yate died on 8 March 1922 (Reg Gen March 1922 Chipping Sodbury 401 62).
+Staying with them is 20 year old Clarence Victor Ponting, son of Thomas Ponting and Mary's sister, Alice Weeks (Appendix J).
+Mary Rugman (wife of William Matthews Rugman) of Nibley Farm, Yate died on 8 March 1922.
 Probate was granted to William Matthews Rugman and Alice Ponting (wife of Thomas Ponting).
 Her effects were valued at £1,061.
 5s.
 William M Rugman of Nibley Farm, Yate died on 13 November 1928.
 Probate was granted to John Hodges, builder.
 His effects were worth £8,839 11s 3d.

 - John Henry Wetmore.
 Born 1877 in Wondonga.
 Died 1877 in Wondonga.